-Since a certain pandemic sent businesses digital without much time to prepare, we’re seeing businesses struggle to get used to their new processes.
-At TMP we’ve been working remote since the agency began, so to help those who are still adapting we thought we’d pull back the curtain on two of our favourite digital marketing topics: automation and analytics.
+Since a certain pandemic sent us all digital without much time to prepare, we’re seeing businesses struggle to get used to their new processes.
+At TMP we’ve been working remotely since the agency began, so to help those who are still adapting we thought we’d pull back the curtain on two of our favourite digital marketing topics: automation and analytics.

-Marketing automation takes many forms, but can be basically defined as ‘things that run in the background selling your products while you sleep’.
+Marketing automation takes many forms, but can be basically defined as ‘things that run in the background selling your products or looking after your customers while you sleep’.
 Sounds good right?
 Automation means that you can run your business with minimal effort digitally – and if it’s done correctly, clients and customers will still feel that it’s personal.

 With analytics, you can find out exactly what’s working – or not working – and adjust your work accordingly.
 Ok, that might be obvious – but some of the things you can track might not be.
 I’ll get into that more below.